suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Monotonic Sequence Number {#element-sequence-number}

 A monotonically increasing sequence number.
 For convenience, the monotonic sequence number MAY be a UTC timestamp.
 This allows global synchronisation of sequence numbers without any additional management.
-This number MUST be easily accessible so that code choosing one out of several manifests can choose which is the latest.
+This number MUST be possible to extract with a simple, minimal parser so that code choosing one out of several manifests can choose which is the latest without fully parsing a complex structure.

 This element is REQUIRED and is necessary to prevent malicious actors from reverting a firmware update against the policies of the relevant authority.